-They have similar names and often arrive in your email inbox in much the same way (you didn’t ask for them) but spam emails and scam emails are two different beasts.
-One is annoying but relatively harmless while the other is malicious with the intent to steal sensitive information, spread malware, or extort money.
+Spam emails and scam emails are two different things.
+One is annoying but relatively harmless, while the other is trying to steal sensitive information, spread malware, or extort money.

 Fraudsters use email in several ways.
-One way is to point you to a fake website posing as a legitimate one.
-When you attempt to log into that site, you unwittingly reveal your username and password to the bad guys!
-Now, they can takeover your main account, locking you out and causing all kinds of chaos.
+One way is to point you to a fake website posing as a legitimate one, like your online bank account.
+When you attempt to log into that site, they get your username and password!

-Another common tactic for scammers is to use email to trick unsuspecting victims into installing malware on their computers.
-Clicking an attachment, for example, can execute a malicious script that could take over your computer system, encrypt your files and hold them for ransom, or send scam messages to everyone in your contact list.
+Another common tactic for scammers is to use email to trick you into installing malware.
+Clicking an attachment can execute a malicious script that could hack your computer system, execute ransomware, or send scam messages to everyone in your contact list.

-These tips can help you to avoid becoming a victim of a scam, and they will also help stop annoying spam.
+These tips can help you to avoid becoming a victim of a scam, and will also reduce annoying spam.